top of page

 Our Derby 101 events have a nominal fee of $10 to participate.
 This fee goes towards the cost of the practice space.
 If you attend a Derby 101 event and wish to continue your training through our league, the next step is to become a member.

 All members of our league must pay a required monthly fee, called dues.
-Currently, dues are $45 per month.
+Currently, dues range from $45 to 65 per month depending on a skater's level of involvement.
 These fees go towards paying for our practice space, putting on spectated games, travel arrangements, and other league costs.
 Skaters who cannot afford these fees are able to pay reduced dues or make alternate arrangements with our Finance Committee.

 We are a non-profit organization and do not make money playing roller derby, nor do we pay our skaters.